 At UM, several research groups and institutes work on STEM-related topics.
 Researchers from different departments join forces to address the social challenges of the future, such as renewable raw materials that can replace traditional plastics, or the immense problem of antibiotic resistance that is going to affect us.

 The puzzle of innovation

 “In 20 years, we will monitor our own health with our smartphones.
 And there are more areas in which great innovative steps will be made in the coming decades.
 At UM, we look for opportunities to make a difference in the future.
 We think we will find them at the intersections of various disciplines, such as where technology, chemistry and medicine come together.
-We have a university medical centre, a strong chemical sector and a province of Limburg, which all dare to invest now in an infrastructure that may only bear fruit ten years from now.
+We have a university medical centre, a strong chemical sector and the province of Limburg, which all dare to invest in an infrastructure now, that may only bear fruit ten years from now.
 All of that is unique in the Netherlands.”

-We have all the puzzle pieces in hand; if we do not succeed to be innovative here in Maastricht, no one else will.
+We have all the puzzle pieces in hand; if we do not succeed to be innovative, here in Maastricht, no one else will.